 ArlingtonWeaves, Etc. (previously named The Woodmont Weavers program) is located in the Department of Human Services (DHS) complex in Arlington, Virginia.
-It is a self-employment program supporting individuals with disabilities to engage in meaningful employment.
+It is a program supporting individuals with disabilities.
 Participants within the program learn to weave and produce handcrafted woven art and includes color tote bags, pencil cases and so much more.
 One hundred percent of the proceeds for each item are given to the artisan who created it.

-ArlingtonWeaves, Etc. was started by a group of parents with children with disabilities in the mid-1970’s as part of the Adult Development Center in Arlington, Virginia.
-In 2003, the county chose ServiceSource to operate the program.
-ArlingtonWeaves, Etc. teaches independence and technical skills and
+The Woodmont Weavers started by a group of parents with children with disabilities in the mid-1970’s as part of the Adult Development Center in Arlington, Virginia.
+The program has since evolved into the ArlingtonWeaves, Etc. program.
+In 2016, the county chose ServiceSource to operate the program.

 The art of weaving can be therapeutic to individuals with disabilities as they increase motor skills, strengthen memory and concentration and develop their confidence.
 The program also teaches independence, technical and social skills and self-sufficiency.
 The program also supports individuals to prepare for and engage in meaningful employment and training.
 Artisans produce handcrafted woven art and products, from tote bags to scarves to pencil cases and so much more.

 Visit our Etsy Marketplace to purchase and shop our products: www.etsy.com/shop/bloomweaves